 Is it possible to use

 Can I run multiple nodes on a single computer?

 It is possible but not always advisable.
 One of the chief reasons to run a cluster is to provide redundancy.
 To obtain the full benefits of this redundancy, each node should reside on a separate machine.
 If you place multiple nodes on a single machine and that machine fails, you lose all of those nodes.
 For this reason, if you do run multiple data nodes on a single machine, it is extremely important that they be set up in such a way that the failure of this machine does not cause the loss of all the data nodes in a given node group.

 It is acceptable to run multiple cluster data nodes on a single host that has multiple CPUs, cores, or both.
-MySQL Cluster NDB 7.0 and later also provide a multi-threaded version of the data node binary intended for use on such systems.
-For more information, see Section 18.4.3, “ndbmtd — The MySQL Cluster Data Node Daemon (Multi-Threaded)”.
+The NDB Cluster distribution also provides a multithreaded version of the data node binary intended for use on such systems.
+For more information, see Section 18.5.3, “ndbmtd — The NDB Cluster Data Node Daemon (Multi-Threaded)”.

 It is also possible in some cases to run data nodes and SQL nodes concurrently on the same machine; how well such an arrangement performs is dependent on a number of factors such as number of cores and CPUs as well as the amount of disk and memory available to the data node and SQL node processes, and you must take these factors into account when planning such a configuration.

 Can I add data nodes to an NDB Cluster without restarting it?